2/20/2025

 speaker

-Peter Durwin
+Peter Salau

 Great.
 Thanks.
 I did want to follow up on that question on the advertising.
 You know, Rob, can you just talk a little bit about how the strategy may be a little bit different in 25 versus 24?
-I know you guys said that, you know, be more evenly spaced, but I think last we spoke, you said, you know, you haven't really leaned on a call to action or any price point advertising.
+I know you guys said that, you know, it'll be more evenly spaced, but I think last we spoke, you said, you know, you haven't really leaned on a call to action or any price point advertising.
 Is that something that could be in the cards for 2025, just a little bit more call to action on the advertising strategy?

 speaker